It4innovations/hyperqueue/docs/deployment/server.md

     If the server crashes, the last few seconds of progress may be lost.
-For example, when a task is finished and the server crashes before the journal is written, then after resuming the server, the task will be not be computed after a server restart.
+For example, when a task is finished and the server crashes before the journal is written, then after resuming the server, the task will be recomputed.

 ### Exporting journal events